-The Company availed new interest-bearing loans with total principal amount of P1.4 billion and P650 million in 2023 and 2022, respectively, payable within three (3) months subject to extension upon lapse of the maturity date.
+The Company availed of interest-bearing loans with total principal amount of P1.5 billion and P1.4 billion in 2024 and 2023, respectively, payable within three (3) months subject to extension upon lapse of the maturity date.
 These loans are secured by certain real estate inventories with the carrying amount of P135.4 million (see Note 7).